 Grandes cagadas en el mundo de la animación vol.I Grandes cagadas en el mundo de la animación vol.I Grandes cagadas en el mundo de la animación vol.I Grandes cagadas en el mundo de la animación vol.I Grandes cagadas en el mundo de la animación vol.I Grandes cagadas en el mundo de la animación vol.I Grandes cagadas en el mundo de la animación vol.I Grandes cagadas en el mundo de la animación vol.I Grandes cagadas en el mundo de la animación vol.I

 We start the year with a new post.
-Nothing to wish good projects or anything like that, This post is to talk about the Failure.
+Not to wish you good projects or anything like that, this post is about Failure.

-I do not know about you but I have urticaria to listen to the talks of animation professionals who only talk about their success (Envy?…maybe), Also, these talks are a danger, because you go out feeling that you are the best and that you will eat the world until you arrive at the studio and have to finish an animation for “Roberto Mattresses… if you see our prices you fall dead”.
-At that moment it is so big the discouragement that you get that you forget to put the Bob sponge mouth that the client wants on the mattress.
+I don’t know about you, but I certainly get hives in my perineum when I listen to talks by animation professionals who only talk about their success (envy?, full stop!).
+Besides, these talks are a real danger, because you come out of them all grown up and wanting to eat the world, until you go back to the studio and you have to finish an animation for “Mattresses Bubblehead, if you see our prices you’ll drop dead”.
+At that moment you’re so down that you forget to put on the mattress the Spongebob’s mouth that the client wants.

-Here we meet, secretly, every year to tell all our miseries, in a low voice
+Here we meet, secretly, every year, to tell all our miseries, in hushed tones

-In the next post, and to be as an example to the rest of the members, we will begin.
-I will tell one of our epic falls, surely, it will make us (Hampa Studio), one of the honorific members with gold and diamond badges of the private club Brownderberg.
+In the next post, and as an example to the rest of the members, we will start with ourselves.
+I’m going to tell one of our epic fuck-ups, which will surely make Hampa Studio one of the honorary gold and diamond badge members of the Brownderberg private club.

-The other day somebody asked us on Twitterthat “Why do we call ourselves Hampa Studio?”
-It wasn’t like a good idea to have a name like Hampa Studio, for a Valencian studio, and the truth, he has in reason of seeing all the corruption, and semi-mysterious state that we have been living in Valencia.
+The other day somebody asked us on Twitter “Why do we call ourselves Hampa Studio?”
+It wasn’t like a good idea to have a name like Hampa Studio, for a Valencian studio, and to tell the truth, he was right, with all the corruption and the semi mafia-like state in which we have been living in Valencia.

 No, do not exalt yourselves !!
 I know you … We are not going to talk about politics, to outrage you already have Facebook!
 I’m going to take this tweet to tell you why we call ourselves Hampa Studio? since many people ask us. (… mmm at least … one or none).